Sudoite/ctf-writeups/PicoCTF2018/misc/scriptme/README.md

 ### Comparison to other approaches

 Other solutions reported right after the PicoCTF2018 competition used similar approaches. [findneo](https://ctftime.org/writeup/12068) has a clever use of `reduce()` in Python.
-Otherwise, the write-ups on CTF Time are all more or less the same.